 In 2015, Takeda Pharmaceutical Co. reached a $2.4 billion settlement to address claims related to bladder cancer caused by its Type 2 diabetes medication, Actos.

 Approximately 9,000 people who filed federal and state lawsuits were compensated for developing bladder cancer after taking Actos, according to Beasley Allen Mass Torts Section Head Andy D. Birchfield.

-“This is a great settlement for Actos claimants, and I am excited that victims will receive good, fair compensation for their injuries.
-This settlement program has been carefully constructed to fairly compensate claimants based upon the extent of their injuries and their cumulative exposure to Actos, taking into account other risk factors that could have contributed to their injuries.
-This is a good day for the hundreds of Actos clients represented by Beasley Allen, and we are grateful to have been able to obtain such a positive resolution on their behalf.”
+“This settlement program was carefully constructed to fairly compensate claimants based on the extent of their injuries and their cumulative exposure to Actos, considering other risk factors that could have contributed to their injuries,” said Birchfield.
+“Beasley Allen is grateful to have obtained such a positive resolution on behalf of hundreds of Actos clients.”

 Birchfield signed the settlement agreement and served on the Plaintiffs Steering Committee for the Actos multidistrict litigation.

 In 2011, the Food and Drug Administration warned about a possible connection between Actos and bladder cancer.
 It was revealed that the company knew about this link for seven years before the lawsuit was filed.